tytydraco/yessleep/out/The_Daughters_of_Perdition_Part_3.md

 I looked deep into his eyes and felt his mind.
 As a trained inquisitor it was obvious to me we were thinking the same thing.
 "So he did it to you too?
 The broom bear?"
 I said.

 He looked insulted. "your brother?
-Blynken?" he asked.
+Wynken?" he asked.

 "All the boys" I responded.

 There was a common superstition that if you swept dirt over someones bare feet they would never marry.
 The broom bear was what my father would call it when he grabbed a dirty broom and came looking for feet to sweep.